Understanding the getScore Function Input

 bins |

-This should be a factor with length = rows of space 1 |
+This should be a factor vector with length = number of rows in space 1 |

 binName |